 Active within the Percussive Arts Society (PAS), Eric currently serves as Chair of the International Percussion Ensemble Committee.
 In addition, Eric has served as President and Vice-President for the Tennessee Chapter of PAS, and as a New Literature and Recordings Reviewer for Percussive Notes journal.
 Besides his talents as a classical percussionist, Eric is known for his marching percussion arranging and teaching experience.
 He currently serves as a Percussion Consultant with the Phantom Regiment Drum and Bugle Corps, and has been instructor and/or arranger for the Spirit, Southwind, Carolina Crown, and the Madison Scouts drum and bugle corps.
 The University of North Texas, University of Kentucky, and the Murray State University Drum Lines have performed his marching percussion arrangements.

-Eric holds the Doctor of Musical Arts degree from the University of North Texas, a Master of Music from the University of Kentucky, and a BS in Music Education from Austin Peay State University.
+Eric is the new Assistant Professor of Percussion at the University of North Carolina at Greensboro, where he directs a comprehensive percussion program and serves on the Graduate Faculty.
+Eric holds the Doctor of Musical Arts degree from the University of North Texas, a Master of Music from the University of Kentucky, and a Bachelor of Science in Music Education from Austin Peay State University.